 Rights and payments

 You are talented and provide a valuable resource through your creative efforts and hard work.
 We’re honored to pay for photos and text that we select to be published in our magazine.
 We buy one-time rights for the magazine, both print and digital.
 We reserve the right to use selected images and text to promote the magazine on our website and through social media.
 We reserve the right to print or reprint images submitted to us at our rates below.
 Photographers and writers retain all other rights to their images and text, though we request that selected content is not printed in another publication in the same market for a period of one year.
 We pay within 30 days after the publication date of the issue in which photos are printed.
-We do not pay for freelance mileage or travel expenses.
+We do not pay for mileage or travel expenses.
 Occasionally, we pay negotiated rates for full assignments on a case-by-case basis.
 We require you submit a W-9 form to receive payment; you can download and print one out here, then scan and email it to firstname.lastname@example.org.

 We value vivid storytelling, lively anecdotes and factual accuracy.
 We use anecdote-based storytelling: We tell stories with stories.
 Please read our other magazines to see the technique of anecdote-based storytelling.
 Third-person is the standard point of view in our writing, though we do occasionally publish first-person stories.
 We appreciate brevity and concise use of words.
 Our text length ranges are: departments, 100-400 words; features, 400-3,000 words.

 Beautiful.
 That word sums it up.
 Photographers should strive to communicate a sense of place in photos submitted to the magazine.
 If you are preparing a feature query for us, think through the text and suggest how and who might accomplish that component of the story.
 Options include photographer written, staff written or freelance written.